ker0olos/fable/README.md

 > How to remove/uninstall a pack from my server?

-Like installing packs, run `/packs uninstall [pack-id]`.
+Like installing packs, run `/packs uninstall id: pack-id`.
 If you don't know the id of the pack you want to uninstall, then use `/packs community` instead.

 > How are you keeping Fable free?